AlexsLemonade/2023-chop-training/instructor-notes/merge-conflict.md

   * Explain that "theirs" = "Incoming change" and "ours" = "Current change"
   * Click the handy "Accept current change" text
 * Open the TSV file in VS Code and look at the conflict
-  * Explain that we could, for this simple example, choose ours/theirs, but it's easy to get confused which is which especially since it is not immediately obvious from the data itself which is which (same columns & types).
+  * Explain that we could, for this simple example, choose "ours"/"theirs", but it's easy to get confused since it is not immediately obvious from the data itself which is which (same columns & types).
+  * This confusion would be even greater for larger/more realistic data files.
 * Re-run the script whose conflict has been resolved to resolve the TSV conflict.
 A bonus benefit of this step is extra confirmation that you have indeed resolved the conflict; if `>>>>` etc. remains in your file, the code will not run.
 * Return to command line, run `git status`, `commit` the resolved conflict, and `push`.